Last Updated: May 19, 2026

 Are demon eartheaters actually aggressive?

-Not at all.
-The name is purely derived from indigenous terminology and has nothing to do with the fish’s temperament.
-Unless actively breeding, demon eartheaters are among the most peaceful cichlids available.
-They coexist with a wide range of tank mates and rarely show aggression toward other species.
+No. The name comes from indigenous folklore and has nothing to do with temperament.
+Outside of spawning behavior, demon eartheaters are among the most peaceful cichlids available.
+They won’t bother similarly sized tank mates and coexist comfortably with a wide range of species.

 How many demon eartheaters should I keep?